CSJedi/mailer.net/README.md

   </mailernet>
 ```

-# Configure email to use Mailgun
+# Configure mailer.net to use Mailgun

 Put se following snippet on your app.config or web.config